Restore USDA Funding for Food Banks and Schools (UPDATED 9/23)

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to urge [REP/SEN NAME] to assert their legal “power of the purse” and demand that crucial USDA funding for food banks, schools, and farmers be restored immediately.
+I’m calling to urge [REP/SEN NAME] to assert their legal “power of the purse” and demand that crucial USDA funding for food banks, schools, and farmers be restored immediately, as well as administration of USDA’s Food Security Supplement (FSS) to the Current Population Survey.

 Thank you for your time and consideration.